 When I first started my photography business in 2014 I used giveaways to build my audience.
 I would post something like “Want to win a free session?
 Like, Comment, and Share this post for your chance to win.”
 A lot has changed since 2014 and that no longer works, especially because Facebook has changed their policy and frowns upon the language.

-Welcome to 2019 where organic traffic is slim and paid to play tactic are at all time high.
+Welcome to 2019….
 It may seem like Facebook is against businesses but they aren’t.
 Their paid to play strategy is what helps them make money too.

 This time I decided to advertise a free fall family session giveaway.
 Instead of using entries created by Facebook comments and shares, I created a landing page to collect email entries.
 You might be wondering what a landing page is.
 It’s simply a one-page website where people have to enter their email address in exchange for something.

 I created my landing page in under 5 minutes using a platform called Flodesk.
 I was introduced to the brand new email marketing platform and fell in love with it.
-Flodesk was created for creative entrepreneurs to have a high quality look and a high deliverability rate.
+Flodesk is for creative entrepreneurs who desire to have a high quality look and a high deliverability rate with their emails.

 One of the other things I did differently with this giveaway was I changed the language of the post.
 Facebook recognizes certain words and phrases that are associated with giveaways or selling so I was careful not to include them.
 Most of the text was written on a graphic so it didn’t need to be written in the post where Facebook could identify it.

 Of course I still asked for comments so there would be more engagement on the post.
 I asked them to tell me why they wanted to win.
-I knew by doing this that it would still circulate in people’s feeds and be shown to more people.
+The post still circulated in people’s feeds and people saw it for days to come.

 To select a winner, I took all of the email addresses and entered them into a random picker generator.
 You can find one with a quick Google search.
 It was as simple as that!